History of AEK Athens F.C.: 1976–77 season

-The team that Barlos envisioned with Fadrhonc was reaching its completion.
-As the legal dispute with Panionios ended and the transfer of Mavros was completed.
-Furthermore, they acquired Nikos Christidis, Takis Nikoloudis and Babis Intzoglou.
+The team that Barlos had envisioned with Fadrhonc was taking shape.
+After the legal dispute with Panionios ended, the transfer of Mavros was completed.
+Furthermore, they signed Nikos Christidis, Takis Nikoloudis and Babis Intzoglou.
 Fadrhonc, considering the playing intelligence and high technical qualities of Mimis Papaioannou, decided to relocate him as an attacking midfielder, in order to fit all the attackers of the roster.

 In the UEFA Cup AEK eliminated Dynamo Moscow in the first round, Derby County in the second round, Red Star Belgrade in the third round and QPR in the quarter-finals reaching the semi-finals, where they were eliminated by Juventus, becoming the first Greek club to reach that stage.

-The negative results that were occurred in matches that coincided near European games, resulted in AEK finishing fourth, at a distance of three points from the top.
+A series of poor results in matches played around the European games, resulted in AEK finishing fourth, at a distance of three points from the top.